Click on the link below in order to open the attached document which contains information pertaining to Ragdoll history and genetics:

 DARE I say it…Mink, Sepia, and Solid Ragdolls

 Minks, Sepias, and Solids are not registrable in all cat associations.
 They are not currently accepted for championship in North America.
 Many Ragdoll clubs do not allow breeders of this variation to join or advertise their non-blue eyed kittens.
 The Minks, Sepias, and Solids may be registered and shown, however, in TICA, ironically, under “New Traits.”
 Minks, Sepias, and Solids (that are not blue-eyed white) do not adhere to the breed standard of multiple organizations and clubs, which state that a Ragdoll is a blue-eyed pointed cat.
-This was, and is, the written standard initially created and commercialized by the Daytons who PURCHASED blue eyed Ragdolls from Ann Baker, a savvy, innovative business woman in a "man's world", a cat breeder, of the 1960s.
+This was, and is, the written standard initially created and commercialized by the Daytons who PURCHASED blue eyed Ragdolls from Ann Baker, a business woman in a "man's world", a cat breeder, of the 1960s.
 The Daytons, and a group of their followers, dismissed Ann Baker's vision of her Ragdoll and made it their mission to establish a small representation of the Ragdoll breed, the "traditional" blue eyed variety, in the various cat fancier associations and show halls.

 Ann Baker, the pioneer and ORIGINATOR of the Ragdoll breed, bred Buckwheat, a Burmese cat in appearance, to Daddy Warbucks that produced kittens carrying the Burmese and pointed genes.
 These Ragdolls, Pointed, Minks, Solids, and Sepias, trace back to the ORIGINAL Ragdolls--Raggedy Ann Daddy Warbucks, Josephine, Blackie, and Beauty.